mxmlnkn/ratarmount/README.md

                         extension. (default: None)

 optional arguments:
-  --gnu-incremental     Will strip octal modification time prefixes from file
+  --commit-overlay      Apply deletions and content modifications done in the
-                        paths, which appear in GNU incremental backups created with GNU tar with the --incremental or --listed-incremental options. (default: None) --index-file INDEX_FILE
+                        write overlay to the archive. (default: False) --gnu-incremental     Will strip octal modification time prefixes from file paths, which appear in GNU incremental backups created with GNU tar with the --incremental or --listed- incremental options. (default: None) --index-file INDEX_FILE
                         Specify a path to the .index.sqlite file.
 Setting this will disable fallback index folders.
 If the given path